Schedule Service

 Even with the power off, your AC’s capacitor can still hold a dangerous electrical charge, much like a battery.
 This component helps start the fan motor, and touching it without discharging it first can result in a nasty shock.
 To do this safely, you’ll need a screwdriver with a well-insulated handle.
 Carefully touch the metal blade of the screwdriver across the two metal terminals on top of the capacitor at the same time.
 You might see a small spark or hear a pop, which is normal.
 This action safely releases any stored energy, making the unit safe to work on.

-Gather Your Tools and Safety Gear
+Get Your Tools and Safety Gear Ready

 Working prepared is working safely.
 Before you start, make sure you have all the necessary tools for the job, along with the right safety gear.
 At a minimum, you should have a set of screwdrivers, pliers, and a multimeter for testing electrical components.
 You’ll also want to wear a pair of heavy-duty work gloves to protect your hands from sharp metal edges and safety glasses to shield your eyes from any flying debris.
 Having everything you need within arm’s reach prevents you from getting distracted and helps you focus on the task.
 This preparation is a key part of all professional HVAC services.